Cinema of Venezuela: The Golden Age: Development of film identity (1970s–1980s)

-Equally famous is the 1977 film El Pez que Fuma (Román Chalbaud).
+From Sagrado y Obsceno (1976), Román Chalbaud presents a parody of the Latin American melodrama, constructing emotional stories that address family and social conflicts, approached from a tragicomic tone.
+His film El Pez que Fuma (1977) is the masterpiece of this genre.Equally famous is the 1978 film El Cabito directed by Daniel Oropeza.

 In 1981 FONCINE (the Venezuelan Film Fund) was founded, and this year it provided even more funding to produce seventeen feature films.
 1983 saw the release of the international mega-hit Secuestro En Acapulco-Canta Chamo, a Venezuelan-Mexican co-production starring Venezuelan boy band Los Chamos and Mexican actresses La Chilindrina and Yuri. (in Spanish) Then, that same year, with the Viernes Negro, oil prices depreciated and Venezuela entered a depression which prevented such extravagant funding, film production continued; more transnational productions occurred, many more with Spain due to Latin America experiencing poor economic fortune in general, and there was some success in new cinema, as well: Fina Torres' 1985 Oriana won the Caméra d'Or Prize at the 1985 Cannes Film Festival as the best first feature.

 Film production peaked in 1984–5,^{:37} with 1986 considered Venezuelan cinema's most successful year by the state, thanks to over 4 million admissions to national films, according to Venezuelanalysis.

 Venezuelan capital Caracas hosted the Ibero-American Forum on Cinematography Integration in 1989, from which the pan-continental IBERMEDIA was formed; a union which provides regional funding.